ryansakurai/crud-automation/README.md

 An automation project that reads a CSV file and registers products in a system.
 The libraries used in this project were:
 - Pandas: for handling the CSV;
-- PyAutoGUI: for handling GUI manipulation;
+- PyAutoGUI: for handling GUI manipulation.

 ## 🗺️ Steps